phkehl/tschenggins-laempli/README.md

 ## Building

-This uses the [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos).
-An old version using [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk) can be found in the `old/` sub-directory.
+This uses the [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos) and the toolchain from [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk).
+An old version using only the esp-open-sdk can be found in the `old/` sub-directory.

+Symlink the esp-open-rtos and esp-open-sdk installation paths to the project directory or edit the `SDKBASE` and `RTOSBASE` variables in the `Makefile` (or add them to a `dirs.mk` file).

 Copy the `cfg-sample.txt` to `cfg-somename.txt` and adjust the parameters.